Aragya1642/OptimizationOfStringArt/README.md

 # Optimization Of String Art Tool

 This repository contains code for one of my first projects in Python.
 The main code that needs to run is mygui.py and is dependent on the stringart.py file.
 When the gui opens, select the options given as well as a range for pins and lines.
 When selecting the number of pins and lines, it is a good idea to select a number above 100 for the minimum of pins and above 800 for minimmum of lines.
-This should give a decent outpit image.
+This should give a decent output image.

 **Variables needed to be entered**
 * **Shape of canvas:** 'Circle' or 'Rectangle'